James Hubert Blake High School: Awards

 The Maryland Association of School Libraries gave Blake High School the Mae I. Graham Award for its outstanding library media program during the 2008–2009 school year.
 The award letter specifically noted the library staff's effective collaborative work between teachers and parents and the library's excellent collection.

+In 2010, "The Washington Post" awarded Allison Finn the Agnes Meyer Outstanding Teacher Award for Montgomery County.
+An English teacher, Finn all served as a volunteer firefighter/rescuer at the Kensington Volunteer Fire Department.
+She also served twice as a class advisor, coached an undefeated JV girls soccer team, and taught as an adjunct professor in the PROMAT program for developing teachers at Johns Hopkins University.

 A team of seven students won both first-place awards at the local Globe Game Jam in 2015.
 The students created a strategy and puzzle simulation called "Second Chance" that offers a second chance at life by unlocking clues and unraveling a mysterious medical trauma.
 The students created the program at Blake High School's gaming and simulation studio, called Bengal Studios, which is part of the school's Interactive Media and Game Development career technology education program.

 Students from Blake High School compete in the Washington D.C. edition of It's Academic, a televised academic quiz show.
-Blake is the only school in the 64-year history of It's Academic to win the DC-area championship four years in a row (2012–15).
+Blake is the only school in the 65-year history of It's Academic to win the DC-area championship four years in a row (2012–15).
 The team won additional D.C.
 Championships in 2021, 2024, and 2025.
 Blake first participated in the show in 2000, and has reached the finals 15 times and won the now-defunct Intercity Super Bowl title four times.

+Blake has won state championships in Gymnastics (2005 & 2006) and Boys Basketball (2026).